Timothy-Liuxf/PipelineCPU/README.md

 ## en-US

-Fundamental Experiment of Digital Logic and Processor——Pipeline CPU
+The big homework of Fundamental Experiment of Digital Logic and Processor——Pipeline CPU

 Tool: Vivado 2017.9